 Here’s the play-by-play of what’s happening:

-2. Get the corresponding GroceryItem by using the index path’s row.
+by using the index path’s row. - Negate

-3. Negate completed on the grocery item to toggle the status.
+on the grocery item to toggle the status. - Call

-4. Call toggleCellCheckbox(_:isCompleted:) to update the visual properties of the cell.
+to update the visual properties of the cell. - Use

 Build and run.
 Tap on an item and see that it toggles back and forth between the complete and incomplete statuses.